JoinColony/colonyJS/sdk/packages/colony-cli/README.md

 # colony-cli

-The `colony-cli` package is a command line tool for building [colonyStarter](https://github.com/JoinColony/colonyStarter) packages and running services associated with the [colonyNetwork](https://github.com/JoinColony/colonyNetwork) smart contracts.
+The [colony-cli](/packages/colony-cli) package is a command line tool for building [colonyStarter](https://github.com/JoinColony/colonyStarter) packages and running services such as Ganache, Truffle, and Trufflepig to assist with local development alongside the [colonyNetwork](https://github.com/JoinColony/colonyNetwork) smart contracts.

 ## Prerequisites